checkout process

 Easy form filling

 Use auto-fill features where possible, and only ask for the necessary information to speed up the checkout process.
-This may also come in handy when customers return to do online shopping with you again.
-They won’t have to re-enter most of their details like billing and shipping details.
+This may also be useful when customers return to shop online with you.
+They won’t have to re-enter most of their billing and shipping details.

 An order summary allows you to show customers: